webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 * Capability to update passwords/private keys across all web applications from one "private" configuration file
 * Setup of a "private" configuration system stored in a git repo
 * We will eventually publish all our deployment scripts to the public, except the "private" data files
+* Setup an NFS mount point so that ElasticSearch instances can do backups.
+Reviewed idea of not using inter instance storage, at least limit it only in the case of of backups... until we can store ElasticSearch snapshots through Swift/DreamObjects too, see {{OperationsTask|120}}

 === 2015 ===